rahim-xelpmoc/R3GAN/README.md

 Abstract: *There is a widely-spread claim that GANs are difficult to train, and GAN architectures in the literature are littered with empirical tricks.
 We provide evidence against this claim and build a modern GAN baseline in a more principled manner.
 First, we derive a well-behaved regularized relativistic GAN loss that addresses issues of mode dropping and non-convergence that were previously tackled via a bag of ad-hoc tricks.
 We analyze our loss mathematically and prove that it admits local convergence guarantees, unlike most existing relativistic losses.
 Second, this loss allows us to discard all ad-hoc tricks and replace outdated backbones used in common GANs with modern architectures.
 Using StyleGAN2 as an example, we present a roadmap of simplification and modernization that results in a new minimalist baseline.
 Despite being simple, our approach surpasses StyleGAN2 on FFHQ, ImageNet, CIFAR, and Stacked MNIST datasets, and compares favorably against state-of-the-art GANs and diffusion models.*

+## Requirements

+Our code requires the same packages as the official StyleGAN3 repo.
+However, we have updated the code so it is compatible with the latest version of required packages (including PyTorch, etc).

 ## Getting started
 To reproduce the main results from our paper, run the following commands: